 - 1. The date and amount are posted to the appropriate ledger account.
 Here the entry debiting Cash is posted from the journal to the Cash ledger account.
-The entry crediting Share Capital is then posted from the journal to the Share Capital ledger account. - 2.
-The journal page number is recorded in the folio (F) column of each ledger account as a cross reference.
+The entry crediting the common stock account is then posted from the journal to the common stock ledger account. - 2.
+The journal page number is recorded in the reference (R) column of each ledger account as a cross reference.
 In this case, the posting has been made from general journal page 1; the reference is recorded as GJ1. - 3.
-The appropriate ledger account number is recorded in the folio (F) column of the journal to indicate the posting has been made to that particular account.
+The appropriate ledger account number is recorded in the reference (R) column of the journal to indicate the posting has been made to that particular account.
 Here the entry debiting Cash has been posted to Account No. 101.
-The entry crediting Share Capital has been posted to Account No. 320.
+The entry crediting common stock has been posted to Account No. 320.